santabasnet/Programming-in-C/README.md

 ## 1. Lecture Materials
   Contains all the slides and the examples used in the lecture class.

- Markup : - Bullet list
+- Bullet list
           - Nested bullet
               - Sub-nested bullet etc
 - Bullet list item 2

 ## 2. Lab Materials.